bahuljain/scala-fun/README.md

 		case (w, f) if f > 3 => w
 	})
 	```
-- `Option` type is also another beauty.
-Workaround for NullPointerException in Java.

 - `mkString(sep)` is a similar to join in python.
 Loved that feature in python.